yegor256/blog/_posts/2014/dec/2014-12-15-how-much-your-objects-encapsulate.md

 while the second one expects it as an argument of method `read()`.
 Technically, both objects do exactly the same thing: they read the content of the Google home page.
 Which one is the right design?
-Usually I hate to say this, but in this case I have to &mdash; it depends.
+Usually I hate to say this, but in this case I have to&mdash;it depends.

 <!--more-->